 2. Reset the theft system

 If there are no trouble codes when you scan your vehicle, but your theft system keeps lighting up when driving it means that your vehicle has gone into what’s called a learning mode.
 A learning mode is when your vehicle is scanning and trying to recognize the key.
-There are other systems that can get the vehicle into learning mode.
-However, when the learning mode is activated due to the theft system, your vehicle will need some time to learn and recognize the key.

 There is a way to reset your theft system and get your vehicle out of the learning mode.
 In order to reset the anti-theft system, you will need to insert your key into the ignition and turn it over to the ON position five times in under five seconds.

-By turning the key from OFF to ON position five times in five seconds, you will be able to reset the anti-theft system in your vehicle.
+By turning the key from the OFF to the ON position five times in five seconds, you will be able to reset the anti-theft system in your vehicle.
 After that, you will be able to start your vehicle without any issues.
 Also, if the theft system was lighting up while driving, you won’t have that issue anymore.

 However, if you are still experiencing some kind of issues with the theft system, continue to the next step.